A toss between recurring card payments vs direct debit: What’s your bet?

 2. Enhanced customer loyalty

-3. Lower administrative burden
+3. Reduced administrative burden

-4. Faster settlement time
+4. Reduced settlement time

 The flip side of recurring card payments